apriltuesday/eva-opentargets/docs/manual-curation/README.md

 # Manual trait name curation protocol

 ## Introduction
-Data which we submit to Open Targets represents associations between traits and variants.
-In the case of ClinVar, traits are almost always inherited diseases.
-In the Open Targets evidence strings, they must be represented using terms from the [Experimental Factor Ontology](https://www.ebi.ac.uk/efo).

-Mapping free-text trait names to ontology terms is the only part of the Open Targets submission process which cannot be automated, and this is the reason it is contained as a separate protocol.

-The idea is to run this protocol periodically and independently of the main submission protocol.
-While at submission time Open Targets data is always synchronised to an older, fixed ClinVar release, all new ClinVar data will be *eventually* incorporated into future Open Targets releases.
-Hence, it makes sense to do the curation work ahead of time and to decouple this process from the main evidence string generation.

-Detailed description of the current approach can be found [in the addendum.](detailed-description.md) This protocol, which is currently performed with TSV files and spreadsheets, will be replaced by a web interface for manual curation before the end of 2020.
+Detailed description of the current approach can be found [in the addendum.](detailed-description.md) This protocol, which is currently performed with TSV files and spreadsheets, is planned to be replaced by a web interface for manual curation.

 ## Protocol overview
 The protocol consists of four parts which are done in sequence by different people.
 Some parts are “technical” and are performed by a developer, other are “biological” and are performed by a curator.